WHEN IT RAINS…

 Spread the love

 Walter, the king of procrastination, has not set foot in his garden house since his return.
 The garden house had no electricity even before the season ended last fall.
 We needed an electrician to check on the circuit breaker, but Walter couldn’t be bothered.
 “Let’s have it done when we come back,” he said, brushing aside the issue.
 After all, why worry when we wouldn’t be there, anyway?
+The delay in fixing it just added to the mounting frustrations of garden upkeep.

 I was frustrated that the dandelions were getting wilder each day, and I could not do anything to stop them.
 Desperate, I called Renate and asked if she knew any electricians.
 “I gave Walter a number to call, but he has not called until now,” she told me.
 I’ll give you the number so you can call him.”

-My good neighbor was Norbert, the husband of my good friend Marilyn.
+My neighbor was Norbert, the husband of my good friend Marilyn.
 We live in the same apartment building complex.
-He is knowledgeable about almost everything, from growing orchids to carpentry to fixing your clogged bathroom sink—he is a plant wizard and a handyman.
+He is knowledgeable about almost everything, from growing orchids to carpentry to fixing your clogged bathroom sink — he is a plant wizard and a handyman.
 “Walter’s garden circuit breaker box may have been left open for an extended period, and the breakers may have been damaged,” he was confident about that as he tried to reset the main circuit breaker.
 Still, it would be off again in seconds.

-Norbert and I were ecstatic, but not for long, once I told Walter that the lights were back.
-“You left the breaker for the boiler on, didn’t you?”
-He said that leaving it on would damage the boiler, which had no water since we closed the house for winter.
+Norbert and I were ecstatic and told Walter the good news.
+He wasn’t happy, worried that I may have left the breaker for the boiler on.
+Leaving it on without water would damage the boiler.
 I hoped it would still work.
-Otherwise, it would be expensive to replace it, say 800 Euros.
+Otherwise, it would be expensive to replace it, say €800.

 Sally panicked when she saw the bathroom flooded.
 I turned off the primary water connection, immediately stopping the water from running further.
 The water on the floor was gone, but where did it go?
 Water was knee-deep in the cellar when Sally went down with buckets to dispose of it, which she would painstakingly lift up for me to empty.
 They were heavy, believe me!
 Sally came to the garden to help me till the soil and cut the grass, and she got paid to do something else.

-Speaking of cutting the grass, the lawn mower batteries—a pair of them—would not charge even when I tried overnight while the dandelions grew wilder.
-Their dried puffs of blooms began to explode when the wind blew, spread in the air, and settled to the ground to propagate.
-I went to the garden store to get new batteries, which cost 49 Euros each!
-The salesman was surprised when I said I had them for three years.
-He said battery lifetime was one year at the most.
-I was stunned to hear that, thinking an electric lawn mower would have been more economical, never mind if there was a cable that could get in the way while cutting the grass.
-Replacing the batteries yearly for 49 Euros each is a terrible business deal–for the consumer.
+Speaking of cutting the grass, the lawn mower batteries— a pair of them — would not charge, even overnight, while the dandelions grew wilder.
+Their dried puffs of blooms began to explode when the wind blew, settling to the ground to propagate.
+I went to the garden store to get new batteries, which cost €49 each!
+The salesman was surprised when I said I had had them for three years.
+He said the battery’s lifetime was no more than 1 year.
+I was stunned to hear that, thinking an electric lawn mower would have been more economical, never mind the cable that could get in the way while cutting the grass.
+Replacing the batteries yearly for €49 each is a bad business deal — for the consumer.
 No one in the store told me about the disadvantages of getting a battery-operated grass cutter.

-The plumber returned a day later to replace the old faucet in the kitchen.
+The plumber returned the next day to replace the old kitchen faucet.
 He went straight to the cellar to check on the other water connection.
 “Oops, the floor is flooded!” he exclaimed, shocked.
 He said the faucet was not switched off tightly; it was his fault.
 He began the day by shoveling water into the buckets.
 At the same time, I bent down from atop to reach the buckets overflowing with water.
-His bill was 196 Euros–for the new faucet and the time he spent shoveling water in the cellar.
-I had to mop dry the floor after he left.
+His bill was €196 for the new faucet and the time he spent shoveling water in the cellar.
+I had to mop the floor after he left.

 When it rains, it pours.
 It’s more like shit happens.